A Survey on Class-Agnostic Counting: Advancements from Reference-Based to Open-World Text-Guided Approaches: Results and Discussion

-Table~\ref{tab:fsc_results} shows the results achieved by the surveyed reference-based methods on the FSC-147 dataset~\cite{DBLP:conf/cvpr/RanjanSNH21}.
-We additionally report the results concerning two trivial baselines as in~\cite{DBLP:conf/cvpr/RanjanSNH21}, i.e., always output the average object count for training images and always output the median count for the training images.
 The pioneering FamNet~\cite{DBLP:conf/cvpr/RanjanSNH21} laid the groundwork for this paradigm with an MAE and an RMSE of 22.08 and 99.54 on the test subset.
 Subsequent works progressively improve the performance, sometimes revising and adapting this foundation model.
-For instance, VCN~\cite{DBLP:conf/cvpr/RanjanH22}, RCAC~\cite{DBLP:conf/eccv/GongZ0DS22}, and SPDCN~\cite{DBLP:conf/bmvc/LinYM0LLHYC22} focused on the robustness of exemplar feature representations, improving generalization and highlighting the importance of robust training data diversity.
-Especially VCN and SPDCN reached an impressive MAE of 18.17 and 13.51, respectively.
+For instance, VCN~\cite{DBLP:conf/cvpr/RanjanH22}, RCAC~\cite{DBLP:conf/eccv/GongZ0DS22}, and SPDCN~\cite{DBLP:conf/bmvc/LinYM0LLHYC22} focused on the robustness of exemplar feature representations, improving generalization, and highlighting the importance of robust training data diversity.
+Especially, VCN and SPDCN reached an impressive MAE of 18.17 and 13.51, respectively.
 Differently, MACnet introduced segmentation masks as an alternative to bounding boxes for exemplar representation, demonstrating that finer object delineation can improve model robustness.
 The subsequent method that has marked a breakthrough is BMNet+, which was one of the first works that improved the matching technique between image and exemplar features, moving away from the naive idea of the fixed inner product between them.
 SAFECount~\cite{DBLP:conf/wacv/YouYLLCL23} also followed the direction of improving the image-exemplars matching mechanism and achieved an MAE and RMSE of 14.32 and 85.54, respectively (again, on the test subset).
-Other methods that stood out are SSD~\cite{DBLP:conf/ijcai/Xu0Z24}, LOCA~\cite{DBLP:conf/iccv/EukicLZK23}, and CACViT~\cite{DBLP:conf/aaai/WangX0024} which sensibly lowered both MAE and RMSE.
+Other methods that stood out are SSD~\cite{DBLP:conf/ijcai/Xu0Z24}, LOCA~\cite{DBLP:conf/iccv/EukicLZK23}, and CACViT~\cite{DBLP:conf/aaai/WangX0024}, which sensibly lowered both MAE and RMSE.
 The latter approach proposed a particularly interesting "extract-and-match" paradigm, which basically totally relies on the attention mechanism of Video Transformer~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}.
-Additionally, also ConCoNet is worth mentioning since it proposed a training strategy potentially applicable to all the other methods that brought the idea of leveraging negative exemplars to better distinguish between target and background regions.
-However, the model achieving state-of-the-art results on FSC-147 is DAVE~\cite{DBLP:conf/cvpr/PelhanLZK24}.
+Additionally, ConCoNet is worth mentioning since it proposed a training strategy potentially applicable to all the other methods that brought the idea of leveraging negative exemplars to better distinguish between target and background regions. \csname rev3\endcsname{However, the model achieving state-of-the-art results is DAVE~\cite{DBLP:conf/cvpr/PelhanLZK24}.
 By employing a detect-and-verify strategy, DAVE combines bounding-box detection with clustering-based verification to eliminate outliers effectively.
 On the leaderboard, DAVE demonstrates the lowest MAE and RMSE values to date (8.66 and 32.36, respectively, on the test subset), showcasing its dominance in the reference-based paradigm.
+This performance leap is not solely due to architectural complexity but reflects a shift in design philosophy.
+Earlier regression-based methods like FamNet are vulnerable to background clutter, which can produce false density peaks and catastrophic counting errors.
+DAVE addresses this by decoupling the process: first generating candidate detections, then verifying them against exemplar clusters.
+This verification stage acts as a semantic filter, rejecting outliers and enforcing consistency with the exemplar distribution.} \csname rev4round3\endcsname{Finally, it is worth noting that the best MAE on the validation subset is achieved by CountDiff~\cite{DBLP:conf/eccv/HuiWRL24}.
+However, this result relies on a test-time adaptation strategy, making the comparison not entirely fair since additional training occurs during inference.
+Without this component, performance is less competitive---MAE/RMSE of 9.15/31.97 on the validation subset and 9.97/54.89 on the test subset.}